Our Services

 Helpful Resources

-Seek urgent care if slurring is sudden or paired with weakness, facial droop, confusion, vision changes, severe headache, or trouble understanding, and talk to a clinician if it is persistent or worsening since neurological, metabolic, or medication causes may be involved.
-Important nuances that could change your next steps are outlined below.
+However, seek urgent care immediately if slurring comes on suddenly or is paired with weakness, facial drooping, confusion, vision changes, severe headache, or trouble understanding others — these can signal a stroke or other serious condition.
+Talk to a clinician if symptoms persist or worsen, as neurological, metabolic, or medication-related causes may be involved.

 Speech slurring when tired or emotional is more common than many people realize.
 In most cases, it's temporary and harmless.
 But sometimes, it can signal an underlying medical condition that needs attention.